 Few shows have the staying power of The Twilight Zone.
-Rod Serling's classic sci-fi anthology series, soon to return for an all-new revival under Jordan Peele, has left its mark on everything from Black Mirror to Star Trek to Peele's Get Out.
+Rod Serling's classic sci-fi anthology series, now back for an all-new reboot under Jordan Peele, has left its mark on everything from Black Mirror to Star Trek to Peele's Get Out.
 But even if its template is now familiar and some of its its biggest twists have been spoiled by word of mouth, the series hasn't lost its impact.

 At its best, The Twilight Zone nailed a hard-to-duplicate formula, wrapping provocative social commentary in an entertaining package.
 Its themes were timely — the original series, which aired from 1959 to 1964, was preoccupied with the space race, nuclear panic, and post-World War II reckoning — but the core idea of the show was timeless.
 What The Twilight Zone was really trying to unpack was human nature.